-Objectives and Performance Targets of the Plan with respect to the Land Council proposes to achieve the Plan's Objectives and Performance Targets Manner in which the Council proposes to assess its Performance with respect to the Plan's Objectives and Performance Targets General Objectives To ensure that the Act is complied with in relatior to preparation of Plans of Management.
-The Plan is exhibited and adopted by Council To inform Council staff and the community of the way the land will be managed.
-The Plan is exhibited and adopted by Council To progressively improve the values of the land and to minimise the long term cost of maintenance to the Council. in various masterplans All works are completed and minimal maintenance of the improvements is required To make provision for leases, licences and agreements in respect of the land. authorises the provision of leases etc. where appropriate Any leases are prepared, exhibited and adopted in accordance with the provisions of the Local Government Act To identify and recognise existing uses and improvements on the land.
-The Plan is exhibited and adopted by Council To provide a reference and data bank in relation to information relevant to present and future management of the land.
+Objectives and Performance Targets of the Plan with respect to the Land General Objectives Council proposes to achieve the Plan's Objectives and Performance Targets Manner in which the Council proposes to assess its Performance with respect to the Plan's Objectives and Performance Targets To ensure that the Act is complied with in relation to preparation of Plans of Management.
+The Plan is prepared in accordance with the Act The Plan is exhibited and adopted by Council To inform Council staff and the community of the way the land will be managed.
+The Plan is exhibited and adopted by Council To progressively improve the values of the land and to minimise the long term cost of maintenance to the Council.
+All works are completed and minimal maintenance of the improvements is required To make provision for leases, licences and agreements in respect of the land. authorises the provision of Any leases are prepared, exhibited and adopted in accordance with the provisions of the Local Government Act To identify and recognise existing uses and improvements on the land.
+Physical inspection The Plan is exhibited and adopted by Council To provide a reference and data bank in relation to information relevant to present and future management of the land.
 The Plan is exhibited and adopted by Council To set in place an administrative structure to ensure the achievement of land management objectives.
 To identify the major management issues applying to the land.
-The Plan is exhibited and adopted by Council To simplify the process of management as far as possible. • The Plan is exhibited and adopted by Council
+Consultation and staff discussions The Plan is exhibited and adopted by Council To simplify the process of management as far as possible.
+Preparation of the Plan in accordance with the Act The Plan is exhibited and adopted by Council

-Objectives and Performance Targets of the Plan with respect to the Land Park Objectives Council proposes to achieve theManner in which the Council proposes to assess its Performance thewith respect to the Plan's andObjectives and Performance Targets To encourage, promote and facilitate recreational cultural, social and educational past times and activities rvesAll works are completed and theminimal negative feedback is received To provide for passive recreational activities or past times and for the casual playing of games rvesAll works are completed and theminimal negative feedback is received To improve the land in such a way as to promote and facilitate its use to achieve the other core objectives for its management. rvesAll works are completed and theminimal negative feedback is received General Community Use Objectives To promote, encourage and provide for the use of the land, and to provide facilities on the land, to meet the current and future needs of the loca community and of the wider public In relation to public recreation and the physical cultural, social and intellectual welfare of development of individual members of the public and in accordance with various masterplans. rvesAll works are completed and theminimal negative feedback is received In relation to purposes for which a lease, licence or other estate may be granted in respect of the lanc (other than the provision of public utilities and works associated with or ancillary to public utilities).
+Objectives and Performance Targets of the Plan with respect to the Land Means by which the Manner in which the Council Council proposes to assess its Performance proposes to achieve the with respect to the Plan's Plan's Objectives and Objectives and Performance Performance Targets Targets Park Objectives To encourage, promote and facilitate recreationa cultural, social and educational past times and activities To provide for passive recreational activities or pas times and for the casual playing of games tDevelopment of the reservesAll works are completed and in accordance with theminimal negative feedback is various masterplans. received To improve the land in such a way as to promote and facilitate its use to achieve the other corrobjectives for its management.
+General Community Use Objectives To promote, encourage and provide for the use of the land, and to provide facilities on the land, to meet the current and future needs of the local community and of the wider public oin accordance with the minimal negative feedback is received In relation to public recreation and the physica cultural, social and intellectual welfare of development of individual members of the public and r In relation to purposes for which a lease, licence of other estate may be granted in respect of the land (other than the provision of public utilities and works associated with or ancillary to publicutilities). d d